google/exposure-notifications-server/terraform/README.md

 performance.

-Changing the deployment region can be accomplished by setting the new value on the command line in the same way as other variables are set on the examples above.
-However, every call to `terraform apply` must use the same values, or else terraform will attempt to move the resource from the original deployment location to the new - this is not always possible and may result in an error.
+Changing the deployment region can be accomplished by setting the new value on the command line, in the same way as other variables are set in the examples above.
+However, every call to `terraform apply` must use the same values, or else terraform will attempt to move the resource from its original deployment location to the default location; this is not always possible and may result in an error.

 To simplify the process it is often easier to change the defaults for your deployment in `vars.tf`.
 Alternatively, if you have multiple deployments you